 Devito Codes Ltd is the commercial arm of the open-source platform Devito.
 Products and services include:

-- Performance optimisation for client computer architectures, clusters and Cloud.
+- Performance optimization for client computer architectures, clusters and Cloud

 Board of directors

 Gerard has a PhD in computational physics from Imperial College London where he is currently a Reader in Computational Science and Engineering and Director of the Applied Computational Science and Engineering MSc in the Department of Earth Science and Engineering, Imperial College London.
 He has more than 20 years experience in high performance computing, numerical modeling, inverse problems, code generation and compilers.

 Fabio Luporini, CTO and co-founder

 Fabio has a PhD in Computer Science from Imperial College where he worked on compiler technologies for mathematical modeling software - specifically floating point reduction algorithms and data locality optimizations for finite-elements within the open source software Firedrake.
 Fabio is the lead software architect of Devito and has more than 8 years experience working on the boundaries between computer science, high-performance computing and mathematical modeling.